We mean business

 - Actively seek and build opportunities in the area, connecting with communities to find those most in need and to link to the business, skills development and education sectors

 - Attract match funding to support initiatives and projects.

-This will all go to helping us achieve our vision of increasing arts audiences and attracting resources to strengthen the cultural sector.
+This will all go to helping us achieve our vision of inspiring more people to experience and shape the arts as well as strengthening the cultural sector.